-If you lived in Czech Republic instead of United States, you would:
+If you moved to Czech Republic from the United States, you would:

 MAKE 50.2% LESS MONEY EVERY YEAR